 If your Phuentsholing visit coincides with Tsechu or local religious events, you’ll see masked dancers, bright colours, and festive energy.
 It’s one of the most memorable things to do in Phuentsholing.

-Tips for Visiting Phuentsholing in Bhutan
+Travel Tips for Phuentsholing

 Phuentsholing is the gentle gateway to Bhutan.
 With its peaceful environment, cultural mix, and easy border access, it provides a smooth, meaningful start to a Bhutan adventure.
 Whether it’s your first stop or a longer layover, it gives you space to slow down and immerse yourself in Bhutanese life.